bensutherland/amplitools/20_docs/README_designer.md

 ## Panel designer support ##
-This section will use as input a tab-delimited list of marker names and a corresponding VCF file and reference genome to extract a sequence window flanking the target variant and prepare it for submission to a commercial provider for primer panel design.
+This section uses a tab-delimited list of marker names and a corresponding VCF file or positional details per marker along with a reference genome to extract a sequence window that flanks target variants.
+The output will be a file that can be provided to a commercial provider for primer panel design or rhAmp assay design.

-#### 01. Obtain information from VCF ####
+#### 01. Prepare positional information ####
+##### a.
+Marker names and VCF file #####
 Use a tab-delimited file with the first column as marker names to extract necessary information from the VCF:
 `./01_scripts/designer/01_collect_info_from_vcf.sh <marker input file>.txt <marker VCF file>.vcf`